Tseng Labs ET4000: ET4000/W32i

-The /W32i revision featured an interleaved 32-bit memory bus (with 2MB+ of memory) to improve memory throughput.
-It supports a maximum of 4 MB of video memory, though most boards featuring the chip typically offer a maximum expansion of 2MB or less.
+The W32i revision featured an interleaved 32-bit memory bus (with 2 MB+ of memory) to improve memory throughput.
+It supports a maximum of 4 MB of video memory, though most boards featuring the chip typically offer a maximum expansion of 2 MB or less.

 ET4000/W32p

 The W32p model offered support for the PCI bus, although earlier revisions of this chip (prior to Revision D) had some design problems that caused sub-optimal or problematic operation when used in PCI implementations, although VLB implementations were unaffected.